History of mining in Chile: Silver rushes and early coal mining (1810–1870)

-Saltpetre Era (1870–1930)
+Saltpetre era (1870–1930)

 Starting in 1873, Chile's economy deteriorated.
 Several of Chile's key exports were out-competed and Chile's silver mining income dropped.
 In the mid-1870s, Peru nationalized its nitrate industry, affecting both British and Chilean interests.
-Contemporaries considered the crisis the worst ever of independent Chile.
+Contemporaries considered the crisis the worst ever in independent Chile.
 Chilean newspaper El Ferrocarril predicted 1879 to be "a year of mass business liquidation".
-In 1878, then-President Aníbal Pinto expressed his concern through the following statement:
+In 1878, President Aníbal Pinto expressed his concern in the following statement:

-It was during this context of economic crisis that Chile became involved the costly Saltpetre War (1879–1883) wrestling control of mineral-rich provinces of Peru and Bolivia.
+During this economic crisis, Chile became involved in the costly Saltpetre War (1879–1883) and gained control of mineral-rich provinces of Peru and Bolivia.
 The notion that Chile entered the war to obtain economical gains has been a topic of debate among historians.

 As the victor and possessor of a new coastal territory following the War of the Pacific, Chile benefited by gaining a lucrative territory with significant mineral income.
-The national treasury grew by 900 percent between 1879 and 1902, due to taxes coming from the newly acquired lands.
+The national treasury grew by 900 percent between 1879 and 1902, due to taxes from the newly acquired lands.
 British involvement and control of the nitrate industry rose significantly, but from 1901 to 1921 Chilean ownership increased from 15% to 51%.
-The growth of Chilean economy sustained in its saltpetre monopoly meant, compared to the previous growth cycle (1832–1873), that the economy became less diversified and overly dependent on a single natural resource.
-In addition the Chilean nitrate, used worldwide as fertilizer, was sensitive to economic downturns as farmers made cuts on fertilizer use one of their earliest economic measures in the face of economic decline.
-It has been questioned on whether the nitrate wealth conquered in the War of the Pacific was a resource curse or not.
-During the Nitrate Epoch the government increased public spending but was however accused of squandering money.
+The growth of the Chilean economy benefited from its saltpetre monopoly.
+Thus, compared to the previous growth cycle (1832–1873), the economy became less diversified and overly dependent on a single natural resource.
+In addition the Chilean nitrate, used worldwide as fertilizer, was sensitive to economic downturns as farmers reduced their use of made cuts on fertilizer, as one of their earliest economic measures in the face of economic decline.
+It has been questioned whether the nitrate wealth conquered in the War of the Pacific was a resource curse or not.
+During the Nitrate Epoch the government increased public spending, but was nevertheless accused of squandering money.

+For long time the mining districts of northern Chile imported much coal from Britain and later also Australia.

-When conquering Peruvian territories in 1880 Chile imposed a 1.6 $ tax on each quintal exported.
-This tax made saltpetre more expensive at a global scale, in other words it was a "tax exportation".
+When conquering Peruvian territories in 1880 Chile imposed a tax of 1.6 Chilean peso on each quintal (0.1 ton) exported.
+This tax made saltpetre more expensive on a global scale; in other words it was a "tax exportation".
 In the 1920s this tax begun to be considered obsolete by Chilean politicians.
 A new mining code was enacted in 1888.

 From 1876 to 1891 Chilean copper mining declined, being largely replaced in international markets by copper from the United States and Río Tinto in Spain.
 This was in part due to the exhaustion of supergene (shallow) high-grade ores.
 The introduction of new extraction techniques and technology in the early 20th century contributed to a significant resurgence of copper mining.
 Technological innovation in drilling, blasting, loading and transport made it profitable to mine large low-grade porphyry copper deposits.

+At the turn of the century back-and-forth implementation and removal of the gold standard in Chile caused concurrent periods of upswing and decline of gold mining in Chile.